cmendible/cmendible.github.io/content/about.md

 ![Me](/assets/img/about_me.jpg#float-right)

 My name is **Carlos Mendible**.
 I was born in Caracas, Venezuela.
-I'm a Cloud Solution Architect @Microsoft.
+I'm a Sr Cloud Solution Architect @Microsoft.

 I am married to Karina and we have one daughter, Victoria.
 We live in Madrid, Spain.